Skip to content

 Looking up towards the tops of trees in Grizedale Forest, the trees are mostly very tall pine trees with green needles in bunches at the top against a cloudy sky with patches of blue.
 There are some smaller bare trees behind them with twisted branches.

 The sight of leaves changing colours, the shining golds and browns cloaking the ground and the smell of fresh-scented air; there’s something about autumn that makes everything magical.
-Grizedale forest is no different when it comes to Autumn in England’s Lake District.
+Grizedale Forest in the Lake District is no different.
 The forest is made up of a number of hills, small tarns, and tall trees.

 Windermere